 - Design branded street art installations

-39. Fly an airplane banner
+40. Fly an airplane banner

-40. Host a treasure hunt
+41. Host a treasure hunt

 Experiential marketing is popular among businesses seeking to stand out.
 Instead of shouting about your products or unique selling proposition, it gets people to do something.
 This sense of participation can build excitement for your products.

-Treasure hunts are the perfect example of guerrilla marketing that can happen in-person or virtually.
-One car dealer, for example, buried the keys to a new vehicle somewhere in the UK, a tactic that generated brand coverage in the New York Post.
+In the UK, a car dealer buried the keys to a new vehicle, a tactic that generated international coverage in the New York Post.

-41. Experiment with street marketing
+42. Experiment with street marketing

 Street marketing uses the things we see in our environment to promote your small business’s products.
 It’s an unconventional marketing tactic that stands out from traditional billboards and integrates your product into daily life—think using a painted pedestrian crossing to advertise your pianos.

 For example, olive oil company Graza made “Wanted” posters for its limited-edition olive oil chips and posted them on busy city corners.
-The flyers read, “Extra Virgin Olive Oil Potato Chips Missing Since March 2024,” with a QR code that directed curious people to the brand’s newsletter signup page.
+The flyers read, “Extra Virgin Olive Oil Potato Chips Missing Since March 2024,” with a QR code that directed curious people to the brand’s newsletter sign-up page.

 This was a simple, low-cost way to experiment with street marketing.
 It aligned with Graza’s fun personality, exposed it to new hyper-localized markets, and helped it collect email addresses.

-42. Organize a flash mob
+43. Organize a flash mob

 Flash mobs can get people talking about your brand.

-43. Break a world record
+44. Break a world record

 There are world record holders in almost every activity you can think of.
 If you can break a record that’s relevant to your brand or its products, it’s a surefire way to attract attention and land press coverage.

 Direct-to-consumer brand Muddy Bites took this guerrilla marketing idea further by inviting an influencer to video its attempt to build the world’s largest ice cream cone.
 YouTuber Matthew Beem vlogged the day and shared it with his more than five million subscribers.
-The video itself has amassed over three million views to date.
+The video itself has amassed over four million views to date.

-44. Create viral projection campaigns
+45. Create viral projection campaigns

 One unique guerrilla marketing tactic is to project branded imagery or messages onto buildings to generate buzz.
 This is a fun and impermanent way to capture attention, especially if you want to raise awareness in specific locations.
 You can also experiment with projections in unique places that you wouldn’t normally be able to advertise on.